Functional Programming in Python: When and How to Use It

 5True

 The statement on line 1 is just the lambda expression by itself.
-On line 2, Python displays the value of the expression, which you can see is a function.
+On line 2, the Python REPL displays the value of the expression, which is a function.

 The built-in Python function callable() returns True if the argument passed to it appears to be callable and False otherwise.
 Lines 4 and 5 show that the value returned by the lambda expression is in fact callable, as a function should be.